JanAdamiak/backend-challenge/README.md

 ### Task 2 - Perform Calculations
-This report will calculate the percentage change in the sales of a product / brand for a given week in the current period, compared with the corresponding week in the previous previous.
+This report will calculate the percentage change in the sales of a product / brand for a given week in the current period, compared with the corresponding week in the previous period.
 For example, comparing sales from the week 04/07/**2022** (£183.08 for Product A) with the sales from the corresponding previous period week - 04/07/**2021** (£152.66 for Product A).

 Using your transformed data, calculate the following for each week and for each product / brand, using the formula & edge cases below: